Hummingbirds in Maryland

 Overview of Hummingbird Species

 Maryland is home to a vibrant overview of hummingbird species.
-During warm months, the Ruby-Throated Hummingbird is a common sight in gardens and parks.
+The Ruby-Throated Hummingbird is a common sight in gardens and parks during warm months.
 Other species like the Black-Chinned, Rufous, Calliope, and Anna’s Hummingbird also visit, adding to the Maryland bird species.

 Learning about these birds helps us better identify them.
-The Ruby-Throated Hummingbird stands out with its bright colors.
-Females are less colorful.
+The Ruby-Throated Hummingbird stands out with its bright colors, while females are less colorful.
 The Black-Onned Hummingbird is known for its unique throat color.

 Knowing when these birds migrate helps us plan to see them.
-Each species brings new excitement and teaches us about its role in nature.
-This makes birdwatching in Maryland more rewarding.
+Each species brings new excitement and teaches us about its role in nature, making birdwatching in Maryland more rewarding.

 1. Ruby-throated hummingbird